deniskabana/nzenvim/README.md

 ## Who is this config for?
 Everyone.
 It's **great for beginners** because it allows mouse and arrow keys, more than **great for pro users**.
 It is now an IDE as you know them.
 I successfully replaced Sublime Text & Atom with Vim more than a year and a half ago.
 I'd never go back.

+If you've never used vim, try the `vimtutor` first, vim without plugins second and just then come back to this repo.

 Why you ask...
 Because the speed of vim and working solely inside a terminal drives you towards learning much more about the software you work with.
 Take that as a professional benefit.

 ## Getting started
 Author's note: Create an zsh/bash alias - use `vim` instead of `nvim`.
 Neat.

 Before you open vim with my config, be sure to meet requirements and preferably also recommendations.
 Once you open vim with this config, you're probably going to get a few errors.
 That's okay, bear with me...
 Hit `:PlugInstall`, quit and re-open vim and it should look good now.

+To fully utilize it's power check the readme for every plugin installed.
+Well worth it.

 ## Notes and important key shortcuts
 * <kbd>Ctrl</kbd>+<kbd>P</kbd> / <kbd>,</kbd><kbd>o</kbd> => Runs CtrlP fuzzy file finder